HPInc/cloud_deployment_scripts/tools/README.md

 All secrets below the line "# <-- Start of secrets section, do not edit this line. -->" will be encrypted by this script.

-If the secret is a path to a text file, the text file itself will be encrypted instead.
-The script will encrypt the plaintext in the textfile and will also append ".encrypted" to the end of the file name.
-Finally, the script will update the path to the encrypted text file to be used in your new terraform.tfvars.
+If the secret is a path to a text file, it will encrypt the file.

 The script is defaulted to use "cas-keyring" and "cas_key" to encrypt your secrets.
 Ensure that the "kms_cryptokey_id" line in terraform.tfvars is commented out.